-Ask yourself if you would even be truthfully informed, or indeed have direct knowledge from the printer as to how many copies of your book were actually sold and printed via any print-on-demand internet retail sales.
-Then ask yourself why that print-on-demand book publisher needs to insert themselves into the royalty payment process when, as with WRITERSWORLD, you could have your own ISBN and be listed as your book’s publisher, have the dignity of direct access to your book’s printer, know at all times how many copies of your book have been sold and directly receive 90% of any royalties.
+Ask yourself if you would even be truthfully informed, or indeed have direct knowledge from the printer as to how many copies of your book were actually sold and printed via any print-on-demand Internet retail sales.
+Then ask yourself why that print-on-demand book publisher needs to insert themselves into the royalty payment process when, as with WRITERSWORLD, you could have your own ISBN and be listed as your book’s publisher, have the dignity of direct access to your book’s wholesaler, know at all times how many copies of your book have been sold and directly receive 90% of any royalties.

 NB.
-Something to be aware of if you are going to send out copies of your book to reviewers – do buy a rubber stamp stating BOOK REVIEW: COPY NOT FOR SALE – and put this stamp on the imprint page, because it has come to our attention that some book reviewers are parcelling up books sent for review and selling them off to businesses such as Amazon.
+Something to be aware of if you are going to send out copies of your book to reviewers: do buy a rubber stamp stating BOOK REVIEW: COPY NOT FOR SALE, and put this stamp on the imprint page, because it has come to our attention that some book reviewers are parcelling up books sent for review and selling them off to businesses such as Amazon.

 With this service, in addition to having the cover designed and before your book is submitted to our printers, it will be worked on by one of our copy editors.
 We want your book not only to look attractive but to be able to convey its information to the intended readership as easily and effectively as possible.
-Your copy editor will help you consider things such as the size of your book, its formatting and layout, the best font to use, styles of chapter headings, spacing between paragraphs, headers, footers, page numbering, Contents, possible Bibliography or Index, and so on.
+Your copy editor will help you consider things such as the size of your book, its formatting and layout, the best font to use, styles of chapter headings, spacing between paragraphs, headers, footers, page numbering, table of contents, possible bibliography or index, and so on.
 They will then go on to perform essential checks for spelling and grammar errors, punctuation, correctness of page and chapter layout, and so on.
-Most importantly, they consider your book from the point of view of the reader: Does the story flow from one event to the next?
+Most importantly, they consider your book from the point of view of the reader: does the story flow from one event to the next?
 What happened to a certain character?
 Is there consistency etc.?
 For factual or educational books, are the references and quotations correct?
 Is it accurate in every respect?
 Does it flow logically?

 Sometimes, for the content to be coherent or to read well, it requires the copy editor to reword, add, or insert text, but this is always in the author’s voice.
 Any reworking will have all the appearance of being written by you, as of course it is not intended that our copy editors should rewrite your book, and any changes or additions will be agreed with you along the way.

-If an index is to be added, this will be the very last process once all the text and pagination (page numbering) has been agreed, since subsequent changes to the text will affect the Index too.
-Please note there is an extra fee of £250 to be paid by the author in advance direct to the copy editor if creating an Index is required.
-This charge covers the first 250 words or phrases to be indexed and an additional charge of £1.00 per word or phrase thereafter.
+If an index is to be added, this will be the very last process once all the text and pagination (page numbering) has been agreed, since subsequent changes to the text will affect the index too.
+Please note there is an extra fee of £250 to be paid by the author in advance direct to the copy editor if creating an index is required.
+This charge covers the first 250 words or phrases to be indexed and an additional charge of £1 per word or phrase thereafter.

 If logistically possible, we will arrange for you to meet your designated copy editor in person at the very outset of the process.
-If not, he or she will keep in contact with you by telephone and/or e-mail and will provide you with a sample draft early on to make sure he or she is going in the right direction with your book.
+If not, he or she will keep in contact with you by telephone and/or email and will provide you with a sample draft early on to make sure he or she is going in the right direction with your book.
 Your book cover designer will also keep in touch with you throughout your book’s production process.

 We appreciate it is likely you have spent years of work on your book, so you may well view the prospect of reading over several more versions with less than whole-hearted enthusiasm!
 At WRITERSWORLD we view this process as extremely important, however, and as you have entrusted us with publishing your book, the finished book should reflect our highest standards, so please help our copy editors to help you!
 Your readers will thank you.

 At the very end of the book-publishing process, after all the copy editing opportunities have been exhausted and the author is happy with the final Word file, a PDF (portable document format) file is created and sent to the printer.
-A Sample Copy is then produced, which exactly replicates the book as it will appear after production.
+A sample copy is then produced, which exactly replicates the book as it will appear after production.

 All the book cover and book jacket designers that WRITERSWORLD uses have the required skills, experience and expertise to do the important task of the one-glimpse-and-it-sells test for the cover of your book.
-You do not want your self-published book to appear amateurish or homemade, and all our graphic designers, who are very knowledgeable about the book printing/publishing industry, have very high levels of skills and creativity, as well as the most up-to-date software and access to stock photography, so as to make your book’s cover stand out from all the rest.
+You do not want your self-published book to appear amateurish or homemade, and all our graphic designers, who are very knowledgeable about the book printing/publishing industry, have very high levels of skills and creativity, as well as the most up-to-date software and access to stock photography so as to make your book’s cover stand out from all the rest.

 After we have received your contract and payment you will be contacted directly by one of our designated book cover designers who will ask you to provide your careful thoughts as to how you want your book cover to look, as this is entirely down to you.
 Whether you have ideas, thoughts, a photograph or illustration, they can be incorporated into the design of your book’s cover, and of course you can make changes and corrections to your original thoughts or ideas, within reason, until you are fully satisfied with your cover’s final look.
 You will also need to give some thought to what text you would like on the back cover that will give the public some indication of the content of the book.

-Of course, most celebrities display their photograph on a book cover or inside, but these people are already well-known and have a recognised following.
-Non-published authors are not in general marketing themselves to an existing audience, therefore including personal images here is unlikely to present any significant gain, and may even risk a potential purchaser/reader putting your book down in favour of another.
+Of course, most celebrities display their photograph on a book cover, or inside, but these people are already well-known and have a recognised following.
+Non-published authors are not in general marketing themselves to an existing audience, therefore including personal images here is unlikely to present any significant gain and may even risk a potential purchaser/reader putting your book down in favour of another.
 Whether we like it or not, we need to recognise that we live in a world where prejudice and bias are no strangers, and WRITERSWORLD would encourage you to consider that the benefits to leaving these images out may outweigh the risks of inclusion.

-It is the defined policy of WRITERSWORLD that after you have placed your contract, pursuant to the conditions outlined in our Self-Publishing Guide and our contract terms and conditions (including prior agreement on additional payment for books with a word count of over 80,000 words, Indexing etc.) there will be no additional charges.
+It is the defined policy of WRITERSWORLD that after you have placed your contract, pursuant to the conditions outlined in our Self-Publishing Guide and our contract terms and conditions (including prior agreement on additional payment for books with a word count of over 80,000 words, indexing etc.) there will be no additional charges.

 If upon receipt of the complete file relating to your book we think from the outset your book is not suitable for WRITERSWORLD to publish, we will refund any money you have paid us in full.

-1. Author sends contract and files to WRITERSWORLD.
+- Author sends contract and files to WRITERSWORLD.
 Contract returned to author via email.

-2. WRITERSWORLD sends author International Standard Book Number (ISBN).
+- WRITERSWORLD sends author International Standard Book Number (ISBN).

 - WRITERSWORLD selects the appropriate sub-contract copy editor and book cover designer.

-Included in the price of this service, our professional editing team will check for and correct any inconsistencies, amend any spelling, punctuation, or grammatical errors, and will also provide layout and cover design services.
-This way you get the benefit of a properly designed and laid out, visually pleasing, professional quality book, not something that looks like a bound word-processor document, as is the case with some self-publishing companies.
+Included in the price of this service, our professional editing team will check for and correct any inconsistencies, amend any spelling, punctuation or grammatical errors, and will also provide layout and cover design services.
+This way you get the benefit of a properly designed and laid out, visually pleasing, professional quality book, not something that looks like a bound word-processor document as is the case with some self-publishing companies.